LisaMcGautier/passwordGenerator/README.md

 Realizing, in retrospect, that much of my code could have been written within the "generatePassword" function that was in the original script.js assignment.

 Because the code runs at this point, I am hesitant to refactor the page before the due date tomorrow.

+7/15

+Spent several hours today rearranging the code blocks inside the "generatePassword" function.

+I think I now have a webpage that is working as expected.

+In a subsequent commit, I will also include additional JS files that I have created as backups to my working file.